Introduction to TCS (Tax Collected at Source)

 As a DMC, our responsibility is to ensure that TCS norms are followed , because we are sending funds overseas on your customer’s behalf, so we require a declaration from your side.

-Govt Setup a threshold limit of ₹7 lakhs in this change for another slab of TCS rate of 20%
+From 1st April 2025, the Govt changed the threshold limit of ₹10 lakhs in this change for another slab of TCS rate of 20%

 1. Applicable TCS Rates